Sealed Lead Acid (SLA) batteries battery life is determined by a number of factors as follows:

 Overcharging creates additional heat since the battery is not able to absorb the over-capacity in volts and amps being supplied.
 Since high heat accelerates the chemical reaction the overcharge process will continue to increase heat and the battery will may eventually go into thermal runaway where the higher heat accelerates exponentially until permanent battery damage will result.

 The battery self-discharge is also greatly affected by temperature.
 The battery capacity retention (shelf-life) is dramatically less if the battery is stored at 85°F than if it is stored at 65°F. Batteries stored at 85°F must be boosted more often to ensure capacity retention is maintained.
-Oracle Battermanufacturing processes are optimized to reduce self-discharge.
+Oracle Battery manufacturing processes are optimized to reduce self-discharge.
 SLA batteries should be boosted when the remaining capacity drops to 75-80% of rated capacity to ensure no reduction of battery life occurs.
 The below chart shows some recharge intervals based on average storage temperatures.

 Temperature Storage loss: